Generic combinatorial rigidity of periodic frameworks: Natural representations

-In Sections \ref{section:22k} and \ref{section:cloning}, we proved that the $(2,2,k)$-colored graphs and colored-Laman graphs on $n$ vertices each give the bases of a matroid.
+\seclab{natural} In Sections \ref{section:22k} and \ref{section:cloning}, we proved that the $(2,2,k)$-colored graphs and colored-Laman graphs on $n$ vertices each give the bases of a matroid.
 In matroidal terms, the rigidity \theoref{periodiclaman} states that the \emph{rigidity matrix} (defined in \secref{infinitesimal}) for generic periodic bar-joint frameworks \emph{represents} the colored-Laman matroid: linear independence among the rows of the matrix corresponds bijectively to independence in the associated combinatorial matroid.

-The next step in the program set out in the introduction is to give linear representationsof the $(2,2,k)$-colored matroids which are \emph{natural} in the sense that the matrices obtained have the same dimensions as the corresponding rigidity matrices and non-zero entries at the same positions.
-These are easier to obtain than for the colored-Laman matroid directly.
+The next step in the program set out in the introduction is to give linear representations of the $(2,2,k)$-colored matroids which are \emph{natural} in the sense that the matrices obtained have the same dimensions as the corresponding rigidity matrices and non-zero entries at the same positions.

 We now give the detailed definitions and state the main representation results on $(2,2,k)$-matroids.